 Culture Through Partnership

 Internal opportunities — the lifeblood of any career mobility program — originate with managers.
-When employees providing demand growth, managers supply the means through stretch projects, gig work, mentorships, and more.
+With employees providing demand growth, managers supply the means through stretch projects, gig work, mentorships, and more.

 And once those opportunities are defined, “It’s the manager’s role to partner with employees to help them progress on their career journeys,” Palmer said.